redrook/rookshot/one.md

 [Dakota] {looks at Addison} Called it.

-[Mark] I've got a idea.
+[Mark] I've got an idea.

 [Addison] Oh no.

 [Dakota] Spill it.

-[Mark] I can't kill her in competitive play, but I know where I can beat her.
+[Mark] I can't kill her in competitive play, but I know where I can hit her.

-[Addison] Dude she has a 7 K/D and she's a famous forge artist.
-What else is there in Halo 3?
+[Addison] Dude she has a 7 K/D and you can't even hit me with a shotgun at point blank.
+What are you going to do?

 [Mark] Slander. {Mark pops out/leaves game}

-[Addison] What is talking about?
+[Addison] What is he talking about?

 [Dakota] I don't know, but he'll need supervision.